Richard Kessel

 Kessel has been a resident of Merrick, in Nassau County, New York.
 He graduated with a bachelor's degree from New York University and was awarded a master's degree in political science at Columbia University.
 He has taught consumer issues at both Brooklyn College and Five Towns College.

+In October 2023, Governor Kathy Hochul named Kessel Chair of the Nassau Interim Finance Authority.